zeruhur/loner/loner-en.md

 > **The Century Skylark** Spacecraft in bad shape.
 Hyperjump Drive, Camouflage Circuits, Midlife Courier.
 > Shields, Turrets.
 > **Luck**: 6.

+## Descriptive Tags

+Tags are descriptive words or phrases that could be identify anything in the game world.
+They fall roughly into the following categories:
+- **Character Traits**: as seen above, they describe a character's skills and flaws, their goal and motive.
+- **Details**: features of an environment or scene that might change as a result of an action.
+- **Conditions**: are physical, mental or social effects that impact the way a character behaves or attempts actions.

+Tags determine if there are sufficient prerequisites in the scene for [Advantage or Disadvantage](#advantage-and-disadvantage).
+They arqualitative representations. **They are not quantitative measures**.

 ## Before the Adventure
 You can start directly to play your adventure, but it may be worthwhile to make an extra effort.